DPDK/dpdk/doc/guides/nics/enic.rst

   - **Size of Queues**

-    Likewise, the number of receive and transmit descriptors are configurable on a per vNIC bases via the UCS Manager and should be greater than or equal to the nb_rx_desc and   nb_tx_desc parameters expected to be used in the calls to rte_eth_rx_queue_setup() and rte_eth_tx_queue_setup() respectively.
+    Likewise, the number of receive and transmit descriptors are configurable on a per-vNIC basis via the UCS Manager and should be greater than or equal to the nb_rx_desc and   nb_tx_desc parameters expected to be used in the calls to rte_eth_rx_queue_setup() and rte_eth_tx_queue_setup() respectively.
     An application requesting more than the set size will be limited to that